 - Using the paddle on the stand mixer, mix the dry ingredients and pour in the warm water, ¼ cup oil and apple cider vinegar.
 Mix for 3 minutes on a medium speed.

-- Line a baking tray with baking paper and spread 2-3 tbsp olive oil over the base.
+- Line a baking sheet with baking paper and spread 2-3 tbsp olive oil over the base.
+I used a 13 x 10 inch tray.

 - Spread the batter evenly on the prepared tray, cover with plastic wrap and store in a warm place for 1 hour to allow the dough to double in size.